I missed the fried apple pies, the wraps and the fried fish filet.

 20. McCafé bakery items

-Sweet-toothed snackers were thrilled when McDonald's USA launched a trio of new McCafé bakery items – the cinnamon roll, the blueberry muffin and the apple fritter – in 2020.
-However, they didn't pass the test of time; less than three years after their debut, they were unceremoniously axed from menus.
+In 2020, sweet-toothed snackers were thrilled when McDonald's USA launched a trio of new McCafé bakery items: the cinnamon roll, the blueberry muffin and the apple fritter.
+However, less than three years after their debut, they were unceremoniously axed from menus.
 Thankfully, though, the chain's chocolate chip cookies and baked apple pies are still going strong.

 19. Rolo McFlurry